Cummings & Kennedy

 The North Carolina Office of Administrative Hearings defines the “observational period” required for breathalyzer tests in article 10 N.C.A.C.
 41B.0101(6).
 Article 10 N.C.A.C.
 41B.0101(6) states:

-“[The] ‘Observation Period’ means a period during which a chemical analyst observes the person or persons to be tested to determine that the person or persons has not ingested alcohol or other fluids, regurgitated, vomited, eaten, or smoked in the 15 minutes immediately prior to the collection of a breath specimen.
+“[The] ‘Observation Period’ means a period during which a chemical analyst observes the person or persons to be tested to determine that the person or persons have not ingested alcohol or other fluids, regurgitated, vomited, eaten, or smoked in the 15 minutes immediately prior to the collection of a breath specimen.
 The chemical analyst may observe while conducting the operational procedures in using a breath-testing instrument.
 Dental devices or oral jewelry need not be removed.“

 Why Does the Observational Period Exist?